kalisio/crisis/docs/gofurther/catalog.md

 ### OpenRadiation

 The [OpenRadiation](https://www.openradiation.org/en) project aims to centralize environmental radioactivity measurements by citizens, both in France and worldwide.
-It allow all users to capture measurements using various kind of dosimeters and exploit these  measurements.
+It allow all users to capture measurements using various kind of dosimeters and exploit these measurements through various tools.

 ![OpenRadiation](../assest/openradiation.png)